Rhetos/AspNetFormsAuth/Readme.md

 ### Password strength policy

-Use entity *Common.AspNetFormsAuthPasswordStrength* (*RegularExpression*, *RuleDescription*) to configure the policy.
+Use entity (database table) *Common.AspNetFormsAuthPasswordStrength* to configure the password strength policy with one or more regular expressions.

-* A new password must pass all the rules in *Common.AspNetFormsAuthPasswordStrength*.
+* A new password must pass all rules entered in the table.
-* *RuleDescription* is uses as an error message to the user if the new password breaks the policy.
+* *RuleDescription* is used as an error message to the user if the new password breaks the policy.
 * When administrator executes [`SetPassword`](#setpassword) method, the property *IgnorePasswordStrengthPolicy* may be used to avoid the policy.